Suicide of Kurt Cobain: Friends and family

-The overall consensus amongst his close friends and family is that Cobain committed suicide.
-However some of Cobain's friends and family members also believe Cobain was murdered.
+The overall consensus amongst Cobain's close friends and family is that he died by suicide.
+However, some of Cobain's friends and family members also believe Cobain was murdered.
 Hank Harrison, Courtney Love's father, has shared his belief that Love had a motive, there is evidence of foul play, and the case should be re-opened.
 Cobain's grandfather, Leland Cobain, also publicly stated that he believed Cobain was murdered.

 In August 2005, Sonic Youth's Kim Gordon was asked about Cobain's death in an interview for Uncut Magazine.
 When asked what she thought to be Cobain's motive for suicide, Gordon replied: "I don't even know that he killed himself.
 There are people close to him who don't think that he did ..."
 When asked if she thought someone else had killed him, Gordon answered, "I do, yes."
 In the same interview, Gordon's then-husband and collaborator Thurston Moore stated: Kurt died in a very harsh way.
 It wasn't just an OD.
 He actually killed himself violently.
 It was so aggressive, and he wasn't an aggressive person, he was a smart person, he had an interesting intellect.
 So it kind of made sense because it was like: wow, what a fucking gesture.
 But at the same time it was like: something's wrong with that gesture.
 It doesn't really lie with what we know.

 However, in 2015, in a piece she wrote for The Guardian, Gordon said that she had not been surprised to hear of Cobain's suicide, stating, "I'll always remember the day Thurston called to tell me Kurt had shot himself.
-Of course I was totally shocked, but I wasn’t entirely surprised.
+Of course I was totally shocked, but I wasn't entirely surprised.
 There had been an incident in Rome, where Kurt had OD'd, but the details were never clear."

 Others, however, have dismissed or ignored the conspiracy theories surrounding Cobain's death.
-In an interview with The Independent, former Nirvana manager and friend of Cobain, Danny Goldberg, emphasized Cobain's erratic and depressed behavior in the days and weeks leading up to his death, stating, It’s ridiculous.
+In an interview with The Independent, former Nirvana manager and friend of Cobain, Danny Goldberg, emphasized Cobain's erratic and depressed behavior in the days and weeks leading up to his death, stating, It's ridiculous.
 He killed himself.
 I saw him the week beforehand, he was depressed.
-He tried to kill himself six weeks earlier, he’d talked and written about suicide a lot, he was on drugs, he got a gun.
+He tried to kill himself six weeks earlier, he'd talked and written about suicide a lot, he was on drugs, he got a gun.
 Why do people speculate about it?
 The tragedy of the loss is so great people look for other explanations.
-I don’t think there’s any truth at all to it.
-Krist Novoselic shared his thoughts in a Reddit AMA:
+I don't think there's any truth at all to it.

+On an AMA hosted on the Nirvana subreddit, bassist Krist Novoselic discussed the speculation when asked by a Redditor about what he would say if Cobain was able to listen to the forum:

 In the April 19, 2004 issue of People magazine, some of his family shared a statement about his death: